 We have been following the Cambridge Pre-U course in the Sixth Form since September 2008, which we believe motivates, challenges and rewards the student, prepares them to an outstanding level for university and, importantly, inspires the teachers.

 Large numbers of students participate in our two annual French trips, aside from the fact that France is a major tourist destination for Shrewsbury family holidays.
 Sixth Formers are immersed in a French linguistic and cultural experience in Bordeaux, and there is an annual Lower School Language Study Visit to Montpellier.
-Please see the reports on the most recent trips:

 Our links with Bordeaux University have provided us with the very best of language Assistants, in the form of our Bordeaux Fellow.
 In addition to ensuring that students become as fluent as possible in speaking the language, they have inspired students to great effect through helping with the wide range of cultural extra-curricular activities laid on: